 We do our best in terms of ReSharper performance, however there are some known and unknown cases where ReSharper can slow down Visual Studio.

-- Verifying that slowdown is caused by ReSharper.
+- First of all, make sure that the slowdown is caused by ReSharper, as opposed to a different part of your development environment.
 To do that, simply suspend ReSharper as described here and check if performance issues are still present.
+If performance improves noticeably when ReSharper is disabled, proceed to the following steps.